AlexMiranda16/Physical_Robot_Introduction_ROS2/README.md

 # 3. Demo 2 - Camera based virtual LiDAR test

-The second demo has the objective to test the camera and the applied image processing.
+**Objective**: test the camera and the applied image processing algorithm.

 This demo prints on the terminal the distance of the nearest object both at the front and at the rear of the robot.